 Effectively you would have paid ~$426 for a room that would otherwise have cost ~$679 so you would have saved $253 by buying points in this sale.

 Just as this property can prove my point that it can be a good idea to buy points in this sale, it can also prove my point that you need to be careful.
 Buying points and then using them without working out the value you’ll be getting is a great way to lose money.

 On another randomly selected date, the Hotel Kabuki can be booked for ~$295 (including all taxes and fees) or 20,000 points and if you were to use points purchased in this sale to book this particular night, you’d be getting under 1.5 cents of value out of every point you used.
 That’s not a good idea if you originally bought those points at 1.85 cents each.

 Buying points in this sale can definitely save you money but you need to be selective with your bookings if you’re to guarantee a good return on the money you spend.

 Hyatt sells its points through Points.com so there’s no scope to earn a travel/hotel bonus by using a credit card that offers bonus points for shopping in either of those categories.
-This makes this a good opportunity to use a credit card on which you’re working towards a welcome bonus (like the excellent bonus currently available on the Citi Premier® Card) or a card that earns you points that you value highly (e.g. the Blue Business® Plus Credit Card from American Express (review) which earns cardholders 2 Membership Rewards Points/dollar spent on the first $50,000 of spending every year – terms apply).
+This makes this a good opportunity to use a credit card on which you’re working towards a welcome bonus (like this one) or a card that earns you points that you value highly (e.g. card_name (review) which earns cardholders 2 Membership Rewards Points/dollar spent on the first $50,000 of spending every year and 1 points/dollar thereafter – terms apply).

 In some cases this sale won’t represent a great deal but, as I’ve shown above, there will be instances where buying points in this sale can save a World of Hyatt member money.
 I found the example that I gave above with no effort at all so getting value out of this sale shouldn’t be a challenge.